 The SZRLF qR and LenMod models show close agreement in estimated trends for indicators of performance and status.
 From 2002 to 2009, estimates of legal-sized biomass decreased by 62%, from approximately 5,000 t to 1,900 t (Figure 3-12a).
-Since then, biomass has increased, particularly over the past four seasons, and in 2020, the estimate was approximately 4,377 t.
+Since then, biomass has increased, particularly over the past five seasons, and in 2021, the estimate was approximately 4,700 t, the highest since 2004.

-Coincident with declines in lobster biomass, egg production estimates decreased by 52% from approximately 650 billion in 2003 to 310 billion in 2009 (Figure 3-12b).
-Over the last eleven seasons, egg production has trended upward, and in 2020 was estimated at approximately 547 billion.
-However, despite recent increases, overall egg production estimates are low with current estimates equating to 12% of unfished levels (Figure 3-12c).
+Coincident with declines in lobster biomass, egg production estimates decreased by 52% from approximately 650 billion eggs in 2003 to 310 billion eggs in 2009 (Figure 3-12b).
+Over the last twelve seasons, egg production has trended upward, and in 2021 was estimated at approximately 598 billion.
+However, despite recent increases, overall egg production estimates are low with current estimates equating to 14% of unfished levels (Figure 3-12c).

 Exploitation rate increased from approximately 37% in 2002 to 73% in 2009 (Figure 3-12d) in response to decreasing biomass over the same period (Figure 3-12a).
 Exploitation rate decreased considerably in 2010 and has continued to gradually decline since.
-In 2020, after four years of large reductions in exploitation rate reflecting corresponding increases in biomass, the estimate was approximately 30%, which is the lowest on record.
+In 2021, after five years of large reductions in exploitation rate reflecting corresponding increases in biomass, the estimate was approximately 29%, which is the lowest on record.

-Model outputs indicate that recruitment to the fishery declined from approximately 4 million individuals in 1999 to 1 million in 2008, a decrease of 75% (Figure 3-12e).
-Since then, the estimate has been variable and in 2020 ranged from 1.7-2.7 million individuals.
-Temporal trends in recruitment estimated by both models are correlated (R=0.82) with PRI from logbook data from 1995-2020 (Figure 3-12e).
+Model outputs indicate that recruitment to the fishery declined from approximately 4 million individuals in 1999 to 1 million individuals in 2008, a decrease of 75% (Figure 3-12e).
+Since then, the estimate has been variable and in 2021 ranged from 2.3-2.9 million individuals.
+Temporal trends in recruitment estimated by both models are correlated (R2=0.80) with PRI from logbook data from 1995-2021 (Figure 3-12e).